PrekshaYadav/DMDD_Assignment4/Views.md

 ## Preksha

 1. What are the top 10 universities for a particular course?

     Database does not have details of course name .

 2. What are the top 3 universities in a state?

     Database does not have a state name.

 3. What is the acceptance rate of the university ?

         Create View UniAccRate As Select university_name, chance_of_admit from university where university_name = 'Northeastern University';

     `Select * from UniAccRate`

 4. What is the placement rate of the university ?

         Create View UniPlacementRate As Select university_name, alumni_employement from University left join Standards on University.university_id = Standards.university_id;

     `Select * from UniPlacementRate`

-5.What is the financial aid of the university?
+5. What is the financial aid of the university?

     Database does not have a financial  aid

-6.What are the top universities for TOEFL scores less than 100?
+6. What are the top universities for TOEFL scores less than 100?

         Create View UniTopTOEFL As Select university_name, TOEFL, national_rank from University left join Requirements on University.university_id = Requirements.university_id order by national_rank;

     `Select * from UniTopTOEFL`

-7.What is the minimum score required in GRE, TOEFL .
+7. What is the minimum score required in GRE, TOEFL .

         Create View GRETOEFL_MinScore As Select university_name, min(GRE), min(TOEFL) from University left join Requirements on University.university_id = Requirements.university_id;

     `Select * from GRETOEFL_MinScore`

-8.What is the average GPA required for a university?
+8. What is the average GPA required for a university?

         Create View UniAvgGPA As Select university_name, avg(CGPA) from  University left join Requirements on University.university_id = Requirements.university_id;

     `Select * from UniAvgGPA`

-9.Are there any scholarships available for international students ?
+9. Are there any scholarships available for international students ?

     Scholarship details are not included in the database.

-10.What are the chances of getting an admit in the university based of the students profile?
+10. What are the chances of getting an admit in the university based of the students profile?

         Create View UniCGA As Select University_name, chance_of_admit from University left join Requirements on University.university_id = Requirements.university_id where GRE = 320 AND TOEFL = 104 AND university_name = 'Northeastern University';

     `Select * from UniCGA`

 ## Somesh

 1. Search for universities which ranks between top 20-30.

         Create View UniRankBetween As Select University_name, national_rank from University where national_rank BETWEEN 20 and 30;

     `Select * from UniRankBetween`

 2. View the universities which has CGPA cutoff of 3.5 and above.